appharbor/metric-reporter/README.md

 #### Source

-Librato's `log-reporter` supports specifying a metric source and so does this library.
-A default source can optionally be specified when initializing a `MetricReporter`:
+A default metric source can optionally be specified when initializing a `MetricReporter`:

     var reporter = new MetricReporter(metricWriter, defaultSource: "web.1");

 If no default source is specified your metric will be submitted without a source, unless specified when calling the helper methods `Increment` and `Measure`.
 You can also override the default source:

-    reporter.Increment("requests.total", source: "web.1");
+    reporter.Increment("requests.total", source: "foo.1");
-    reporter.Measure("request.time", 433, source: "web.1");
+    reporter.Measure("request.time", 433, source: "foo.1");

 NOTE: On AppHarbor you can access the worker name with [the `appharbor.worker.name` appSettings key](http://support.appharbor.com/kb/getting-started/managing-environments#worker-name).